Posts Tagged ‘my pregnant dog is eating poop’

 As you can see from my story, habits can be broken.
 As with all habits, the concern may be that it is causing your dog harm.
 So, can this habit be classified as harmful?
 Let’s have a look…

 Is Poop Eating Harmful to Your Dog?

-Generally speaking, poop is not harmful.
-However, (and their eggs) can be found in any animal poop, so regular worming ensures your dog is protected against infection.
+Generally speaking, poop eating is not harmful.
+However, worms (and their eggs) can be found in any animal poop, so regular worming ensures your dog is protected against infection.
 I strongly recommend ensuring your dog’s worming and vaccination schedules are kept up to date.

 Also, there are other potential dangers, such as toxoplasmosis.
 Toxoplasmosis is a disease that is found across a wide variety of mammals, and can be extremely harmful to unborn children.
 It can cause miscarriages, or if it crosses the placenta, it can cause severe damage to the baby’s nervous system.
 On top of that, anyone with a weakened immune system is at risk of getting seriously ill with toxoplasmosis.

 I would advise you now that if your dog is eating poop and you, or any family or friends, are pregnant, then limit the amount of contact that you, your family or friends, have with the dog or anything she may lick.
 Also, scrub your hands every time you handle the dog.

 It’s been reported that toxoplasmosis was responsible for world famous tennis player, Martina Navratilova, being defeated in the 1982 US Tennis Open.
 It has also been cited, by different sources, as being the reason for Martina quitting her tennis career.

 Toxoplasmosis presents as a mild flu and causes glandular swelling.
 If you have any concerns you must see your doctor.

 So, now that you are aware of the possible dangers, I will explain why dogs eat poop.

 15 Reasons Why Dogs & Puppies Eat Poop